pauldennishandrew/Data_Analyst_jobs_2024_SQL_Project/README.md

 [project_sql folder](/project_sql/)

 # Background
-As an aspiring data analyst, I wanted to dive deeper into SQL and add another project to my portfolio.
-Shout out to Luke Barousse and his course "SQL for Data Analytics" for the guidance and inspiration.
+As an aspiring data analyst, I wanted to dive deeper into SQL and add a Capstone project to my portfolio.

 ### The questions I wanted to answer through my SQL queries were: